leesoh/np/README.md

 # np

-np is a tool for parsing multiple Nmap scans and querying the results.
-It can also import its own JSON results.
+np is a tool for parsing the output from multiple different port scanners and querying the results.

+Supported scan types:

+- Nmap XML output
+- Masscan XML output
+- Naabu JSON output
+- `np` JSON output

 ## Usage